Package org.machanism.machai.project.layout

 java.util.Collection<String> tests = layout.getTests();

-java.util.Collection<String> docs = layout.getDocuments();
+java.util.Collection<String> documents = layout.getDocuments();